Stop Telling AI What NOT to Do: The Positive Framing Revolution

 The Business Owner’s Quick Guide to Reframing

-You do not need to understand how language models work to apply this principle.
 The rule is simple: every time you catch yourself writing “do not,” stop and describe what you want instead.

 Tone and voice: